Autoresonant Removal of Fusion Products in Mirror Machines

 where we neglected gravitation. $E_\parallel$ is the longitudinal components of the electric field evaluated at the guiding center trajectory.
 The derivative $\partial/\partial s$ is along the field line, $\textbf{u}_E$ is the $E\times B$ drift velocity, and $\hat{e}_1$ is a unit vector along the field line.
 For a guiding center trajectory on the mirror axis, we can thus substitute $\partial/\partial s = \partial/\partial z$ and $\hat{e}_1=\hat{z}$.
 Notably, for the fields of Eqs.~(\ref{eq:B_z}-\ref{eq:E_d}), the only nonvanishing term is $\mu \partial B/ \partial s$ because \Eq{eq:E_d} yields $E_\parallel=0$ and thus also $\textbf{u}_E(r=0)=0$.
 Consequently, the guiding center equation for the longitudinal motion of particles near the mirror axis reduces to the well-studied, 1D chirped-driven pendulum \cite{Lazar_proc_2005,barth2009autoresonantT,Friedland_2008}

 Therefore, we expect to observe AR dynamics in magnetic mirrors for suitable parameters.

-To test this prediction, we solve the 3D equation of motion for a nonrelativistic $\alpha$ particle (initial energy of $3.5$~MeV) under the influence of the magnetic and electric fields in Eqs~(\ref{eq:B_z}-\ref{eq:E_d}).
-Our solver is based on a 3D volume-preserving scheme \cite{he2015volume} of the Lorentz force.
-We consider $l=10$m, $B_\text{min}=1$T, and $B_\text{max}=3$T, which satisfies the guiding center approximation since $mcv_0/qB_0 l\approx 0.01$.
-The initial conditions of the $\alpha$ particle were near equilibrium, \ie at the mid-plane of the mirror, gyro-center on the mirror axis, and zero longitudinal velocity, so $\omega_B\approx 2\pi\times 0.9$~MHz.
-The driving parameters were $\omega_0=2\pi\times 0.8$~MHz, $\alpha=10^{-4}$, and $\varepsilon=2\times10^{-2}$, corresponding to about $60$mT maximal driving magnetic field at the throat of the mirror.
+To test this prediction, we solve the 3D equations of motion for a nonrelativistic $\alpha$ particle with an initial energy of $1$~MeV under the influence of the magnetic and electric fields in Eqs.~(\ref{eq:B_z}-\ref{eq:E_d}).
+Our solver for the exact Lorentz force is fully 3D, utilizing a volume-preserving scheme \cite{he2015volume}.
+Targeting this initial energy regime complies with the typical slowed-down mean energy of $\sim1$~MeV \cite{heidbrink1994behaviour, zweben2000alpha} in burning plasmas.
+Besides, it is generally advantageous over considering $3.5$~MeV particles because they deposit most of their energy in the plasma before being removed from the mirror and because direct energy conversion methods (outside the mirror) are more efficient for lower energies.
+We consider $l=5$~m, $B_\text{min}=1$~T, and $B_\text{max}=3~$T, which satisfies the guiding center approximation since $mcv_\perp/qB_0 l\approx 5\times10^{-3}\ll1$.
+The driving parameters were $\omega_0=2\pi\times 0.8$~MHz, $\alpha=2\times10^{-5}$, and $\varepsilon=8\times10^{-3}$, corresponding to about $25$~mT maximal driving magnetic field at the mirror's throat.
+First, we illustrate the AR dynamics in mirror machines by considering a few examples with near-equilibrium initial conditions.
+Then, we generalize the simulations to the whole phase space to study the efficiency of the AR removal scheme.